Eddythemachine/coursera_unsupervised_learning/README.md

 - **The Elbow Method:** A technique to scientifically choose the best number of clusters ($k$) by plotting Inertia and finding the inflection point.
 - **Silhouette Coefficient:** An alternative metric useful when the "Elbow" is not clearly defined.

+### 5. Distance Metrics & The Curse of Dimensionality
+- **Importance of Distance:** Clustering results depend heavily on how "distance" is defined (Euclidean vs. Manhattan vs. Cosine).
+- **The Curse of Dimensionality:** As dimensions (features) increase, the volume of the space increases exponentially, making data "sparse".
+  - **Loss of Contrast:** In high dimensions, the distance between the nearest and farthest points becomes negligible—everything looks "equally far away."
+  - **Impact:** Traditional distance metrics (like Euclidean) lose meaning, and model performance often degrades due to overfitting.

 ---

 ## 🔬 Labs & Practical Exercises